Rhernandez513/objects_frameworks_and_patterns/README.md

   Automatically retreive and view maintenance requests!
   And that's not all!
     Included with your package is a full test suite, working out the application logic to ensure that the product arrives to you in a pristine state!

+In recent update, two design patterns are used.
+First, Observer Pattern is used.
+Users can subscribe for update of new maintenance.
+Once new maintenance is added to maintenance management, subscribed users will receive notification about new maintenance.

+Second, Bridge Pattern is used.
+Different implementations of schedule are used to dynamically bind to facility usage.

 Future Goals: